vamsikarnipu/Crumblerun/README.md

 5. Children's Privacy

-CrumbleRun is designed for users 7 years of age and older.
+CrumbleRun is intended for users 7 years of age and older.

-We do not knowingly collect personal information from children under 13 years old without appropriate parental consent.

-If you believe a child has provided personal information, please contact us so we can remove it.
+We do not knowingly collect personal information from children under the age of 13 without appropriate parental consent.
+If you believe that a child has provided us with personal information, please contact us so appropriate action can be taken.

 6. Data Deletion

-You may request deletion of your account and all associated data at any time.
+You may request the deletion of your account and all associated data at any time.

-Please contact:
+To submit a deletion request, please contact:

-📧 kardevstudios@gmail.com
+Email: kardevstudios@gmail.com

 Requests will be processed within a reasonable timeframe.

 7. Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
+We reserve the right to update this Privacy Policy at any time.

-When changes are made:

-The Last Updated date will be revised.

-The updated policy will be published on this page.

-By continuing to use CrumbleRun after changes become effective, you agree to the revised Privacy Policy.
+Any modifications will be posted on this page, and the Last Updated date will be revised accordingly.
+Continued use of CrumbleRun following any changes constitutes your acceptance of the updated Privacy Policy.

-8. Contact Us
+8. Contact Information

-If you have any questions, concerns, or requests regarding this Privacy Policy, please contact us.
+If you have any questions, concerns, or requests regarding this Privacy Policy or the handling of your personal information, please contact us:

 KarDev Studios

-📧 kardevstudios@gmail.com
+Email: kardevstudios@gmail.com

 © 2026 KarDev Studios.
-All Rights Reserved.
+All rights reserved.